JamelD/lis4910/presentation/README.md

 ### Presentation

 #### Objectives
-Create a presentation
+Create a presentation.
 Your presentation should use some kind of multimedia (PowerPoint, Prezi, etc.) and contain a basic overview of your project.

 #### Tasks
 Presentation must include: